Faster and smarter in the app... Open app

 Petrol

-UK forecourt prices have already started rising.
-Petrol rose from 132.8p per litre on 28 February to 137.5p by 8 March, and diesel from 142.4p to 151p over the same period.
-The RAC has confirmed prices are "likely to rise" further.
-For families driving to the airport — or driving on holiday within the UK — this is an immediate and unavoidable cost increase.
+UK forecourt prices rose sharply in the weeks following the conflict.
+The Strait of Hormuz remains effectively closed, keeping upward pressure on oil and therefore pump prices.
+For families driving to the airport — or driving on holiday within the UK — this is an unavoidable cost increase.
 Fuel industry experts note that supermarkets typically hold out longer before passing on wholesale price rises than independent dealers, so filling up at a supermarket forecourt may save you a few pence per litre in the short term.

 Inflation and spending power